From projects to banking, this venerable firm runs a varied training contract and puts an emphasis on being “a well-rounded lawyer.”

 Applications and interviews

-Around 1,500 applicants gun for the 40 training contracts Ashurst offers each year, so it's safe to say competition is fierce.
+Around 2,500 applicants gun for the 40 training contracts Ashurst offers each year.
 The first step to landing the job is completing an online application form.
-This is the same for both vacation scheme and straight-to-training-contract applicants, and is accompanied by a cover letter that serves as a chance for applicants to demonstrate key competencies and really sell themselves.
+This is the same for both vacation scheme and straight-to-training-contract applicants.
+Once submitted, you will receive an invitation to complete three online ability tests.

-The only major difference between the winter and summer schemes is that participants on the former only sample one department during their visit, while summer schemers try out two.
-Each placements includes presentations from lawyers across various practice areas, networking sessions with trainees and a dinner with partners (or afternoon tea if you're on the winter scheme).
+The only major difference between the winter and summer scheme is that participants on the former only sample one department during their visit, while summer schemers try out two.
+Each placement includes presentations from lawyers across various practice areas, networking sessions with trainees and numerous social events.

 How to wow